grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Scrape and send native histograms with Prometheus

-Use the latest version of Prometheus or at least version 2.47.
+Use Prometheus version 2.47 or later.

-1. To enable scraping native histograms from the application, you need to enable native histograms feature via a feature flag on the command line:
+1. To enable scraping native histograms from the application, you need to enable the native histograms feature via a feature flag on the command line:

    ```bash
    prometheus --enable-feature=native-histograms
    ```

-1. The above flag makes Prometheus detect and scrape native histograms, but ignores classic histogram version of those metrics that have native histogram defined as well.
+1. This flag makes Prometheus detect and scrape native histograms but ignores the classic histogram version of those metrics that have native histograms defined as well.
 Classic histograms without native histogram definitions are not affected.
 To keep scraping the classic histogram version of native histogram metrics, you need to set `always_scrape_classic_histograms` to `true` in your scrape jobs.

-For example, to get both classic and native histograms, use the following configuration.
+   For example, to get both classic and native histograms, use the following configuration:

    ```yaml
    scrape_configs: